 To highlight the last item I believe content (copy) is a commodity, especially with SEO.
 Meaning it’s an arms race between competing websites for your niche.
 There are only so many ways you can discuss how to open a Roth IRA account.
 Content is easily replicated by others.
 If you create functionality like a calculator, a widget, etc, this makes it much harder to replicate.
 This can give you a competitive advantage.

 Reasons for Success

 When I was growing up, Consumer Reports was the authority in consumer product reviews.
-But in the 2000’s, Consumer Reports seemed to have lost their way.
+But in the 2000s, Consumer Reports seemed to have lost their way.
 They didn’t adapt to the online revolution very well.
-This opened opportunities for new entries into the market, plus with mix of affiliate marketing to fuel this growth.
-Wirecutter is successful because they:
+This opened opportunities for new entries into the market, plus with a mix of affiliate marketing to fuel this growth.
+Wirecutter is successful because of they:

 - Hired domain experts on the consumer products they’ve reviewed

 - Had detailed reviews and cited external sources